cosmos/cosmos-sdk/store/README.md

 When `Store.{Get, Set}()` is called, the store forwards the call to its parent, with the key prefixed with the `Store.prefix`.

 When `Store.Iterator()` is called, it does not simply prefix the `Store.prefix`, since it does not work as intended.
+In that case, some of the elements are traversed even they are not starting with the prefix.

 ## RootMulti

-`rootmulti.Store` is a base-layer `MultiStore` where multiple `KVStore` can be mounted on it and retrieved via object-capability keys
+`rootmulti.Store` is a base-layer `MultiStore` where multiple `KVStore` can be mounted on it and retrieved via object-capability keys.
+The keys are memory addresses, so it is impossible to forge the key unless an object is a valid owner(or a receiver) of the key, according to the object capability principles.

 ## TraceKV